 - Two front airbags.
 The driver's airbag is stored in the center of the steering wheel; the front passenger's airbag is stored in the dashboard.
-Both are marked "SRS AIRBAG." - Automatic seat belt tensioners that tighten the front seat belts during a moderate to severe frontal collision. - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors the sensors, control unit, the airbag activators, and all related wiring when the ignition is ON (II).
+Both are marked "SRS AIRBAG." - Automatic seat belt tensioners that tighten the front seat belts during a moderate to severe frontal collision. - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors information about the sensors, the control unit, and the airbag activators when the ignition is ON (II).